Lifetime ISAs (LISAs)

 What if £450,000 isn’t enough?

-The limit £450,000 was set when LISAs were first released in 2017, and has not been increased, nor (as of 2024) has there been any announced plans to increase it or remove the penalty for buying an ineligible property.
+The limit £450,000 was set when LISAs were first released in 2017, and has not been increased, nor (as of 2024) have there been any announced plans to increase it or remove the penalty for buying an ineligible property.

 There are many places in the UK where £450,000 is more than enough for most first-time buyers, but in London and the South East buyers may not be confident they’ll find somewhere they want to buy under the limit, especially looking 5-10 years ahead.
 It can therefore be difficult to decide whether to use a LISA or not.